theRustyKnife/rusty-locale/README.md

 ## _`of(prototype, silent)`_ ##
 Get the icons for the given prototype.
 The type of the prototype is determined automatically and the proper algorithm is used to resolve the icons.
 This is the preferred way to use the module as it is future-proof in case some prototype is changed to require a special algorithm.

 If silent is `true`, `nil` will be returned when no valid icons definition could be found, instead of throwing an error.
+This also applies to `prototype` being `nil`.

 The same disclaimer applies as for `locale.of()`.

 ## _`of(name, type, silent)`_ ##
 Shorthand for `icons.of(prototypes.find(name, type), silent)`.

+Note that the `silent` parameter is not passed through to `prototypes.find()`, so a non-existent prototype will still throw an error.
+If that's a problem, use the full form instead: `icons.of(prototypes.find(name, type, silent), silent)`.
+This way it's clear which errors you want to ignore, but be aware that it doesn't make sense to call this like `icons.of(prototypes.find(name, type, true), false)`, as the potential `nil` coming from `prototypes.find()` will always result in an error, so you may as well just let the more descriptive error be thrown right away instead.

 ## _`of_recipe(prototype, silent)`_ ##
 Get the icons for the given prototype, assuming it's a recipe.